Controls

 Custom controls used by other features are defined in this section.

-A good example is Hoverable control used in .
+A good example is Hoverable control used in most pages.
 Since many controls have to be hovered so that save, edit and cancel buttons become visible, we wrapped the behavior in this generic control.

 Other components which need this behavior simply inherit from this control and define their own fields and subcomponents.